(b. 28 November 1972, Tianjin).

 Memories of Xiaoxiang (choreography by You Shao-ching), alto saxophone, fixed media (4 tracks), 2003 (may be performed as a concert work)

-Garden Eight (choreography by Tiffany Rhynard), female dancer, piano, 2006 (stage version of work for piano)
+Green Piece (choreography by Tiffany Rhynard), female dancer, piano, film, 2006 (stage version of Garden Eight, piano)

 ORCHESTRAL: